kblincoe/VisualGit_SE701_2019_1/README.md

 npm start
 ````

-If you are a windows user and are getting MSBuild-related errors during the install, try running `npm install --global windows-build-tools`.
+If you are a windows user and are getting MSBuild-related errors during the install, try running `npm install --global windows-build-tools` in a terminal with **administrator privileges**.
 This will give you the necessary tools to compile the dependencies.

 ### ssh-agent
 As VisualGit utilises SSH for user authentication, ensure you [generate an SSH key for your GitHub account](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 If you are not running on Mac, you will also need to set up and run an ssh-agent to access your SSH key at run time without providing your credentials each time.